Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 - For each candidate we count the number of default parameters *not* specified in the call (i.e., the number of parameters for which we use the default value).
   The candidate with the least number of non-specified default parameters is a more specific candidate;
 - For all candidates, the candidate having any variable-argument parameters is less specific than any candidate without them.
+- For all candidates, a candidate without context parameters is less specific than any candidate with them.

 > Note: it may seem strange to process built-in integer types in a way different from other types, but it is needed for cases when the call argument is an integer literal with an [integer literal type][Integer literal types].
 > In this particular case, several functions with different built-in integer types for the corresponding parameter may be applicable, and the `kotlin.Int` overload is selected to be the most specific.